-- 1. Submit electronically in GradWeb an Application for Advanced Degree, available at: http://gradschool.uoregon.edu/policies-procedures/doctoral/defense - 2.
-Complete the online process for obtaining Confirmation of Agreement to Attend an Oral Defense at: http://gradweb.uoregon.edu/ - By entering the Oral Defense module you are indicating your readiness to schedule an oral defense.
+1. Submit in GradWeb an Application for Advanced Degree by week two of the term when you intend to defend your dissertation.

+- 2. Also on GradWeb, complete the online process for obtaining Confirmation of Agreement to Attend an Oral Defense. - By entering the Oral Defense module you are indicating your readiness to schedule an oral defense.
 You should, at this point, have obtained provisional agreement from your doctoral committee members that they will be available on the specified day and time you wish to hold your defense.
-Please be sure to allow yourself enough time for the online process of obtaining email confirmations from the faculty so that you can meet the deadline to inform the Graduate School three week prior to the defense date.
+Please be sure to allow yourself enough time for the online process of obtaining email confirmations from the faculty so that you can meet the deadline to inform the Division of Graduate Studies two weeks prior to the defense date. - 3.
 If one of the core members is unable to attend, you will have the option to choose a Waiver of Attendance as a part of the online process.
-Only one core member may waive attendance at the defense, never the chair nor the outside representative.
+Only one core member may waive attendance at the defense, never the chair nor the institutional representative.
 The faculty member waiving attendance must agree to read the dissertation prior to the defense and submit any questions directly to the chair of your committee.
 There is a final letter which you must prepare for the faculty who waives attendance.
-For details see:

-http://gradschool.uoregon.edu/policies-procedures/doctoral/waiver-of-attendance

-3. After you receive the email that advises you that all faculty have confirmed their attendance, contact the Graduate Coordinator to obtain the Application for Final Oral Defense for Doctoral Degree.
-This form requires the signature of the Department Head.

-No less than three weeks before the date of the final oral defense, submit the following two items to the Graduate School, assembled as a package:

-- An Application for Final Oral Defense for Doctoral Degree, signed by the head of the department. - Four copies of your final signed abstract on cotton bond paper, properly formatted.
-Please refer to the Graduate School Style and Policy Manual for Theses and Dissertations for a template of the abstract. - 4.
-You must be registered for the minimum of three (3) hours of HIST 603, Dissertation during the term prior to and the term of your oral defense and graduation.
+After you receive the email that advises you that all faculty have confirmed their attendance, contact the Graduate Coordinator to obtain the Application for Final Oral Defense for Doctoral Degree. - 4.
+You must be registered for the minimum of three (3) hours of HIST 603 Dissertation during the term prior to and the term of your oral defense and graduation.
 You are required to graduate during the term of your defense.
 Graduate Students are expected to meet the published deadlines for completion of a degree.
-See: Schedule of Deadlines for Completion of Degree Requirements at: https://gradschool.uoregon.edu/node/263

 If you choose to hold your oral defense after the established term deadline, but prior to the beginning of the subsequent term, you will be considered an applicant for graduation for the next term.
-Registration requirements for the final term will vary depending on when you are able to submit your final dissertation to the Graduate School.
-See http://gradschool.uoregon.edu/final-term-registration for details.
+Registration requirements for the final term will vary depending on when you are able to submit your final dissertation to the Division of Graduate Studies.

 The time and place of the defense must be publicly announced.
 The dissertation committee must be present at the defense, although if a member of the committee is from another university, that person may participate via teleconference.
-The chair of the committee must certify in writing to the Graduate School within two weeks following the defense that the defense was held as scheduled.
+The chair of the committee must certify in writing to the Division of Graduate Studies within two weeks following the defense that the defense was held as scheduled.

 DISSERTATION SUBMISSION.
-Within two weeks following the defense of the dissertation but before the dissertation is submitted in duplicate to the Graduate School, each member of the dissertation committee must confirm in writing either approval or disapproval of the final version.
+Within two weeks following the defense of the dissertation but before the dissertation is submitted electronically to the Division of Graduate Studies, each member of the dissertation committee must confirm their approval of the dissertation on Gradweb.
 Approval requires a unanimous vote.
-In the event of a split vote, the Dean of the Graduate School determines the review procedure after consultation with the student, the department chair (or the school dean), and the committee.
+In the event of a split vote, the Dean of the Division of Graduate Studies determines the review procedure after consultation with the student, the department chair (or the school dean), and the committee.
+In the event that committee members want to see minor revisions and entrust the supervision of those revisions to the chair, the committee chair must also affirm that all revisions have been completed within two weeks after the defense.